Skip to content

 # log the current number of partitions

-LOGGER.info(f'Checkpointing object as {t.n_partitions()} partitions')
+logger.info(f'Checkpointing object as {t.n_partitions()} partitions')

 if checkpoint_prefix is None: